marseille1337/instagram-mass-comment/README.md

 *How does it work?*

 Just paste your email address and your password into the lines where the "#" are, there the lines to paste in.
-Also paste your post link, which you want to attack / mass comment / mass advertise.
-Thats all!
+Also paste your post link, which you want to attack / mass comment / mass advertise, then run cmd and type *node index.js* - Thats all!

 **If you need help or need custom softwares [contact me!](https://t.me/marseille1337)**